curious-neeraj/go_bank_api/README.md

 # Banking API using Golang
-Backend API for banking system using Golang with Auth and proper db connection.
+Backend APIs for banking system using Golang with JWT Auth and proper db connection.

 ## Expectations :